nwoodthorpe/GRTUnofficialLiveAPI/README.md

 Version specific documentation is available in the associated directory.

 ##How to Use
-To make a query, send a GET request to the following API URL.
+To make a query, send a GET request to the API URL.
 The current URL (Version 2.0) is:
 `http://nwoodthorpe.com/grt/V2/livetime.php?stop=xxxx`

 Replace `xxxx` with a GRT stop ID.
 Find the stop ID either: